What is Wimbledon

 The Wimbledon queue is a long-standing public-access tradition associated with the Wimbledon Tennis Championships.
 Managed through a formal system in Wimbledon Park, the Wimbledon queue allows same-day entry opportunities and is known for its orderly culture.
 The queue is just one of several ways for fans to obtain tickets to the tournament.

-Understanding how the Wimbledon queue works helps explain why Wimbledon is seen not only as elite sport but also as a social ritual around the Wimbledon Tennis Championships.
+Understanding how the Wimbledon queue works helps explain why Wimbledon is seen not only as an elite sport but also as a social ritual around the Wimbledon Tennis Championships.

 Wimbledon tennis dress code

-Recent dress code modifications, such as the updated regulations for non-white underwear, also apply to junior players competing in the girls singles event.
+Recent dress code modifications, such as the updated regulations for non-white underwear, also apply to junior players competing in the girls’ singles event.

 In certain areas of the grounds during the Wimbledon Tennis Championships, you will see a more formal style that reflects Wimbledon’s traditional image.